Vibrational sensing at mK temperatures in dry dilution refrigerators using commercial accelerometers for diverse fundamental physics applications: Radioassay Results

 To validate the simulation, the efficiency was measured with point sources: $^{133}$Ba, $^{152}$Eu, $^{137}$Cs, $^{60}$Co and $^{22}$Na, which have an activity certified to 5\% uncertainty by the vendor~\cite{SpectrumTechniques}, and compared to simulations.
 Between 200 keV and 1410 keV, the ratio of the measured detection efficiency and detection efficiency extracted from simulation was found to be $0.711\pm 0.036$ independent of energy.
 We apply this correction factor to detection efficiencies extracted from the simulation of the accelerometer samples.
 As a further cross check, a 30.2~g sample of K$_2$SO$_4$ powder with activity certified to 1.1\%~\cite{IAEA-RGK-1} was measured and simulated.
 The ratio between the measured detection efficiency and that extracted from the simulation was found to be $0.726\pm 0.015$.
 At 121 keV, we find the measured efficiency is 55\% of the efficiency extracted from simulation.
 At low energy, uncertainty on the detector geometry and possible presence of detector dead layer have a larger impact, and so we apply an additional systematic error on the efficiency below 200 keV.

 The results of the HPGe counting are summarized in Table~\ref{tab:radioassay} and shown in figure~\ref{fig:radioassay}.
 The region of interest for each gamma line was modeled with a gaussian peak and flat background to determine the gamma yield with and without sample.
 We see no evidence of excess counts from $^{40}$K or $^{232}$Th from the sample.
 We do observe an excess of counts associated with the $^{238}$U chain.
+Since the $^{222}$Rn background in the counting setup can vary depending on airflow conditions in the lab, we rely on $^{226}$Ra line at $186$ keV to probe $^{238}$U contamination.
 We find the gamma yield in the ROI around 186~keV can depend on the range chosen for the fit due to the low peak-to-background ratio in that region.
 As an alternative, a simple counting between 183 keV and 188 keV yields $1274\pm 10 $ and $1235\pm 10$ counts per day with and without the sample, respectively.
-If interpreted as due to $^{238}$U in the sample at secular equillibrium, this corresponds to an activity of ($2.0\pm 0.8$)Bq/kg.
-The $^{222}$Rn background in the counting setup can vary depending on airflow conditions in the lab.
-Therefore, we rely on the $^{226}$Ra line at $186$ keV to probe $^{238}$U contamination.
+Under the assumption that the $^{238}$U decay chain is in secular equilibrium, this corresponds to an activity of ($2.0\pm 0.8$)Bq/kg.
+However, given that both the $^{238}$U and $^{232}$Th decay chains may be out of secular equilibrium, our future radioassay plans include a more sensitive measurement at an underground facility to determine the true activity without equilibrium assumptions.